Rosie Huntington-Whiteley: Career

+In May 2010, it was announced that Huntington-Whiteley would become the new female lead in Transformers: Dark of the Moon, released 29 June 2011, replacing Megan Fox.
+She had previously worked with the film's director, Michael Bay, on a Victoria's Secret commercial.
+MTV Networks' NextMovie.com named her one of the "Breakout Stars to Watch for in 2011".
+Prior to the film's release, she won the "Female Star of Tomorrow" award at the 2011 CinemaCon Awards.
+Reviewers were critical of the acting of Huntington-Whiteley and co-star Shia LaBeouf.
+Peter Travers (of Wenner Media) stated the two "couldn't be duller".
+Jason Solomons of The Observer wrote that "we're first introduced to Rosie via a close-up of her bum, segueing straight from the film's opening sequence and titles on to the pert buttocks and underwear of our heroine", and that Huntington-Whiteley's English posh girl accent "renders her practically unintelligible when surrounded by American accents and falling masonry".
+In a positive review, Drew McWeeny of HitFix said, "She reminds me of Cameron Diaz in The Mask, an actress who doesn't really show off any range, but who gives a natural, winning performance and who is up to the challenge of this particular picture."

 Fashion photographer Rankin devoted a book entirely to her entitled Ten Times Rosie.
 Rankin opined that Huntington-Whiteley brought something different to modelling: "We've been looking at very, very skinny, almost masculine girls for a long time.
 [Rosie] really is the model of the moment.
 She's the actress of the moment.
 She's definitely going to become something much, much bigger."
 Celebrity make-up artist Ruby Hammer, who has worked with Huntington-Whiteley for years, described her as the "quintessential" English rose.

 In March 2011, Huntington-Whiteley landed her first solo British Vogue cover and appeared on the covers of the UK's July issues of Elle and GQ.
 She was unveiled as the face of Burberry's newest fragrance, Burberry Body, in July 2011.
 In 2013, Huntington-Whiteley starred alongside Helena Bonham Carter and David Gandy in the Marks & Spencer Christmas advert.
 She was also announced as the face of Australian cosmetics brand ModelCo.
 In 2014, PAIGE announced Huntington-Whiteley as their ambassador for their upcoming Spring 2015 ad campaign.
 In February 2017, PAIGE launched their first ever design collaboration with Huntington-Whiteley on a 17 piece capsule collection for Spring called Rosie HW x PAIGE.
 This was followed by a Fall collection consisting of 20 pieces.